ntop/ntopng/doc/src/alerts/flow_checks.rst

 Check identifies that HTTP content isn't transmitted in TLS protocol.

 The main limitation of HTTP is that it is completely insecure.
 All traffic carried over HTTP is readable to the intruders.
-As the web carries more and more sensitive information due to ecommerce, online health records, social media,etc.more and more this places users’ sensitive data are at risk.
+As the web carries more and more sensitive information due to ecommerce, online health records, social media, etc. this places more and more users’ sensitive data are at risk.
 HTTPS uses the Transport Layer Security (TLS) protocol – to add security to HTTP.
 With SSL/TLS, HTTPS encrypts all traffic flowing between the client and the server.

 Alert is sent when HTTP traffic is not encrypted.